-4.0 If the City determines that an owner has intentionally made false statements or misrepresented any facts on the annual certification, or if an owner fails to submit the Certification of Owner Occupancy, the City will treat this as a breach of the Resale Agreement and the Deed of Trust and will take all legal remedies available, including forced sale of the unit.
+If the City determines that an owner has intentionally made false statements or misrepresented any facts on the annual certification, or if an owner fails to submit the Certification of Owner Occupancy, the City will treat this as a breach of the Resale Agreement and the Deed of Trust and will take all legal remedies available, including forced sale of the unit.

-5.0 Rental Units-Requirements for Renting a BMR Unit
+5.0 Rental Units- Requirements for Renting a BMR Unit

-Improve Implementation 5.1.
-Income Limits for BMR Rental Un4.1. its
+5.1.
+Income Limits

-The BMR rental program is designed to assist very low (up to 50% AMI) and low-income households (up to 80% AMI) households.
-In some instances, specific units are restricted to extremely low-income (up to 30% AMI) as evidenced in the project's affordable housing agreement.
-The BMR rental program uses income limits published by HCD annually for Santa Clara County.
-HCD's income limits include the very low and low-income categories, and income limits are adjusted for household size.
-BMR rental program-rental program income limits per household size are published annually in the City's BMR program brochure.
-An example of very low and low-income ranges is listed below.
+The BMR rental program is designed to assist very low- and low-income households.
+In some instances, specific units are restricted to extremely low-income as evidenced in the project's affordable housing agreement.
+The BMR rental program uses income limits published by HCD annually for Santa Clara County, per household size.
+HCD's income limits include the very low- and low-income categories and income limits are adjusted per household size.
+BMR rental program income limits per household size are published annually.